Lake Kerkini and Macedonia – Balkan birds and spring wildlife

 We will travel by small coach or minibus.

-It is also possible to fly from Manchester with Easyjet as follows:
+It is also possible to fly from London Gatwick with British Airways as follows.
+Flight prices may be more expensive: ask us for details.

 Macedonia is one hour ahead of UK time: Greece is two hours ahead.